novix-sa/Pyplan/docs/Quick Start.md

 You can define what type of object you want in a specific section of the canvas, and then search for the node that contains the data to be shown.
 ![](http://img.pyplan.org/Qus_searchnode.png)

-Alternatively, you can directly display the diagram in one section of the canvas, then keeping pressed the **<Shift>** key click on a node and keep it pressed to select it, and drag and drop it into the desired canvas section.
+Alternatively, you can display the diagram in one section of the canvas, then keeping pressed the **<Shift>** key click on a node and keep it pressed to select it, and drag and drop it into the desired canvas section.
 ![](http://img.pyplan.org/Qus_draganddrop.png)

 ### Input Nodes
-They are designed to enter the data needed for the calculation logic of the app.
+They are designed to enter data needed for the calculation logic of the app.
 They can be plain tables where to enter numbers, or tables from where to choose predefined options.

 ![enter image description here](http://img.pyplan.org/Quick_start_inputs2.png)